Editors Reads Verdict

 Three Generations of Ambition

-Patrick Radden Keefe opens Empire of Pain in the early twentieth century, with Arthur Sackler — the brilliant, driven physician and advertising genius who helped pioneer the modern pharmaceutical marketing industry.
-Arthur’s relentless ambition, his talent for promotion, and his complex moral universe are the template for everything that follows across three generations and two more brothers.
+Patrick Radden Keefe opens Empire of Pain in the early twentieth century, with Arthur Sackler — the brilliant, driven physician and advertising genius who, more than anyone, invented the modern pharmaceutical marketing industry.
+It was Arthur who turned the sober selling of medicine into a science of persuasion, most famously in the blockbuster campaign for the tranquiliser Valium, pioneering the practice of marketing directly to physicians through journals, gifts, and an army of sales representatives.
+His relentless ambition, his genius for promotion, and his slippery moral universe set the template for everything that follows across three generations and the families of his two younger brothers, Mortimer and Raymond.

-The book traces how the Sackler family built Purdue Pharma, launched OxyContin in 1996, and over the following two decades deployed the marketing infrastructure Arthur had developed — including aggressive sales incentives, misleading claims about addiction risk, and the targeting of patients with legitimate pain — to create and perpetuate the opioid crisis that would kill hundreds of thousands of Americans.
+The book then traces how the Sacklers, through their company Purdue, launched OxyContin in 1996 and over the next two decades deployed the very marketing infrastructure Arthur had perfected — aggressive sales incentives, misleading claims about addiction risk, and the systematic cultivation of doctors — to create and perpetuate an opioid crisis that would kill hundreds of thousands of Americans.
+One of Keefe’s quiet, damning ironies is that Arthur died before OxyContin existed, yet the catastrophe was, in every meaningful sense, built with his tools.

 The OxyContin Launch